-There’s not doubt about it… spring can be an overwhelming time for gardeners!
-So, to make things easier, I’ve put together a comprehensive spring garden clean up checklist for you.
+There’s no doubt about it… spring can be an overwhelming time for gardeners!
+So, to make things easier, I’ve put together comprehensive spring garden and yard clean up checklists for you.

-Plus I’ll tell you when and how to spring clean your garden, give you tons garden cleaning tips, and I’ll even share a few of my favorite tools that will help you get the job done.
+Plus I’ll tell you when and how to spring clean your garden, give you tons of tips, and share a few of my favorite tools that will help you get the job done faster.

 Why Clean Up Your Garden In Spring?

-Dead plants, stems and leaves littering your garden not only look bad, it can be unhealthy for your garden.
-Dead plant material can harbor disease and fungus that can end up causing major problems later on in the season.
+Dead plants, stems, and leaves littering your beds not only look bad, but could be unhealthy.
+They harbor disease and fungus spores that can end up causing major problems later on in the season.

-All that dead plant material also hides weeds that can quickly take over the garden if left unattended.
+All of that dead material also hides weeds that can quickly take over if left unattended.

-So it’s always a good idea to do some garden spring cleaning to help keep your gardens disease and weed free, and looking their best.
+So, it’s always a good idea to do some spring cleaning to help keep your garden disease and weed free, and looking its best.

 When To Clean Up The Garden